-Key audit matter How the scope of our audit addressed the key audit matter

-Carrying value of intangible assets

-The carrying value of the Rorrico asset at 31 December 2021 was HK\$2.9 million.
-There is a risk that the Group may not be able to exploit the value of this asset which could mean the value of the asset is impaired.

-There are significant accounting judgements and estimates in relation to the carrying value of this asset which management has disclosed in note 12 to the financial statements.
+Key audit matter How the scope of our audit addressed the key audit matter Carrying value of intangible assets - Patent The carrying value of the Rorrico asset as at 31 December 2021 was HK\$2.9 million.
+There was a risk that the Group may not be able to exploit the value of this asset which could mean the value of the asset is impaired.
+The Rorrico asset was carried at amortised cost.
+We he discussions with management to understand whether the were indicators of impairment.
+Carrying value of intangible assets - Goodwill The carrying value of Goodwill recognised in the current year as a result of the purchase of Crushmetric Limited was HK\$293,993,592, being the balance of consideration less the acquired net assets.
+There were significant accounting judgements and estimates in relation to the carrying value of this asset which is disclosed in note 13 to the financial statements.
+The key judgement is the director's annual impairment review.
+We checked managements calculation of goodwill recognised in the year vouching it to source documentation.
+The directors believe there were no indicators of impairment to the recognised goodwill in the year betweer the date of purchasing Crushmetrics Limited (on 15 th December 2022) and the year end.
+We concur with this treatment.
+Revenue recognition The Group recognised revenue from the sale of products.

-The key judgements are:

-- That the value is dependent on the occurrence of an outbreak of Swine flu - That in the event of an outbreak of Swine flu, the Group is able to effectively market and distribute products based on the patent.

-The timing of the above matters and the subsequent execution and exploitation of the patent is inherently uncertain.
-Changes in these factors could result in a material impairment to the carrying value of the patent.
-The Rorrico asset is carried at amortized cost.
-We held discussions with management to understand whether there were indicators of impairment.

-We also reviewed management's assessment of the recoverable amount of the patent.
-This included an assessment of the patent ownership, consideration of the appropriateness and methodology of the value in use calculation, the assumptions and judgements applied and management's evaluation of the sensitivity of these assumptions.

-We reviewed management's benchmarking of carrying values of comparable Chinese traditional medicinal and food supplement products and challenged the key assumptions used to determine the recoverable amount, particularly in respect of discount rate, growth rate and expected sales volumes.

-Revenue recognition

-The Group recognised revenue from the sale of products and the provision of medical consulting services.
 Revenue may be inappropriately recognised.
-We reviewed the accounting policy and considered whether it is appropriate.
-We carried out audit procedures to test each revenue stream and that the accounting policy was appropriately applied.
+We reviewed the accounting policy and considered wheth it is appropriate.
+We carried out audit procedures to the each revenue stream and that the accounting policy we appropriately applied.
+Inventory valuation As disclosed in note 15 the Group holds inventory and its policy is to hold inventory at the lower of cost and net realisable value.

-Inventory valuation

-As disclosed in note 14 the Group holds inventory and its policy is to hold inventory at the lower of cost and net realisable value.
 Inventory may not be stated at the lower of cost and net realisable value.
-We u (i) (ii) (iii) (iv) indertook procedures on a sample basis to: test the net realisable value of inventory to recent selling prices. agree cost to recent purchase invoices. make enquiries of management to determine whether any specific write downs were required having regard to the ageing of inventory. where the Group are no longer contracted to sell certain products, we ensured inventories of such products were appropriately written down at year end.
+We undertook procedures on a sample basis to: (i) test the net realisable value of inventory to recent selling prices. (ii) agree cost to recent purchase invoices. (iii) make enquiries of management to determine whether any specific write downs were required having regard to the ageing of inventory. (iv) where the Group are no longer contracted to sell certain products, we ensured inventories of such products were appropriately written down at year end.